Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/exercise-using-debugger.md

 ![Failing test](../assets/vs-code-debugger/exercise-failing-test.png)

-Create a breakpoint and use the step-into and step over commands to trace through the code and see why the test is failing.
+Create a breakpoint in the failing test `test_calculate_total_with_multiple_products` and use the step-into and step over commands to trace through the code and see why the test is failing.
 You can click on the `Debug Test` link above the test function to run that one test in the debugger.